-AAQA table of competences (continued) E. Personal and professional commitment (continued) Intermediate; exceeds EngTech / ICTTech Intermediate; further IEng CEng EngTech threshold development required for IEng Carry out and record the Continuing Professional Continuing Professional Continuing Professional Continuing Professional Continuing Professional Development Development Development Development Development (CPD) necessary to maintain and enhance competence in their own area of practice Understand the ethical issues that may arise in their role and carry out their responsibilities in an ethical manner. an ethical manner. an ethical manner. an ethical manner. an ethical manner.
+AAC AAQA table of competences (continued) E. F E. Personal and professional commitment (continued) EngTech / ICT Tech Intermediate; exceeds EngTech threshold Intermediate; further development required for IEng lEng CEng E4 Carry out and record the Carry out and record the Carry out and record the Carry out and record the Carry out and record the Continuing Professional Continuing Professional Continuing Professional Continuing Professional Continuing Professional Development Development Development Development Development (CPD) necessary to (CPD) necessary to (CPD) necessary to (CPD) necessary to (CPD) necessary to maintain and enhance maintain and enhance maintain and enhance maintain and enhance maintain and enhance competence in their own competence in their own competence in their own competence in their own competence in their own area of practice area of practice area of practice area of practice area of practice E5 Understand the ethical Understand the ethical Understand the ethical Understand the ethical Understand the ethical issues that may arise in issues that may arise in issues that may arise in issues that may arise in issues that may arise in their role and carry out their role and carry out their role and carry out their role and carry out their role and carry out their responsibilities in their responsibilities in their responsibilities in their responsibilities in their responsibilities in an ethical manner. an ethical manner. an ethical manner. an ethical manner. an ethical manner.